-- Cameron Community Ministries: Strengthen the after-school program for 40 youth in the Lyell-Otis neighborhood.
+- Cameron Community Ministries: Strengthens the after-school program for 40 youth in the Lyell-Otis neighborhood.

-- Gateways Music Festival: This biennial festival, held in Rochester since 1995, celebrates the contributions of classical instrumentalists of African descent.
+- Gateways Music Festival: Supports this biennial festival, held in Rochester since 1995, which celebrates the contributions of classical instrumentalists of African descent.

 - Group 14621 Community Association: Supports the Conkey Cruisers bicycling program that is changing the negative perception of exercise in that neighborhood.

 2014: Group 14621 Community Association received $2,500 to support the Conkey Cruisers bicycling program.